mattermost-community/mattermost-plugin-jitsi/README.md

 This plugin contains both a server and web app portion.

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server for testing.
+Use `make` to check the quality of your code, as well as build distributions of the plugin that you can upload to a Mattermost server for testing.

-Use `make check-style` to check the style for the whole plugin.

 ### Server